BDUG/vanillanoprop/docs/examples/autoencoder.md

 # Autoencoder Example

+## Overview

 Demonstrates a tiny variational autoencoder that reconstructs MNIST images.

-Launch it with:
+## Running the Example

 ```bash
 cargo run --example autoencoder
 ```

+## Explanation

-Weights are saved to disk after training so the model can be reused later.
+Training prints a reconstruction loss as the model learns to recreate digits and then writes the weights to disk so the network can be reused.

+## Next Steps

+Learn more about model persistence in the [Saving section of the introduction](../introduction.md#saving).